-- In determining whether you made a contribution of \$250 or more, do not aggregate separate contributions to the same organization.
-For example, if you donated \$100 per month to a charity, your monthly contributions do not have to be combined for recordkeeping requirement purposes. - To determine whether your deduction is more than \$500 (or more than \$5,000), combine your claimed deductions for all similar items of property donated to any charitable organization during the year.
+- In determining whether you made a contribution of \$250 or more for purposes of determining whether or not you need a contemporaneous written acknowledgment, do not aggregate separate contributions to the same organization.
+For example, if you donated \$100 per month to a charity, your monthly contributions do not have to be combined for purposes of the contemporaneous written acknowledgment requirement. - To determine whether your deduction is more than \$500 (or more than \$5,000), combine your claimed deductions for all similar items of property donated to any charitable organization during the year.